D080 · QHC1 · WGU

 OA Gap Topics — Absolute Advantage, FDI, Value Chain & More

-Absolute advantage vs comparative advantage — the OA tests BOTH
+Absolute advantage versus comparative advantage — two different ideas

 OA Gap

-These two concepts are related but distinct, and the OA asks about each directly.
+These two concepts are related but genuinely distinct, and the OA tests both explicitly.
+Getting them confused costs points.

-Absolute advantage = a country produces a good more efficiently than all other countries in absolute terms — more output per hour of labor, or lower input required per unit.
-If the U.S. can produce more wheat per acre than any other country, it has an absolute advantage in wheat.
-The OA phrase: "a country produces goods more efficiently than all other countries in the same industry" = absolute advantage.
+Absolute advantage means a country can produce a good more efficiently than every other country in absolute terms — more output per hour of labor, or less input required per unit.
+Saudi Arabia has an absolute advantage in oil extraction: it can pump oil more cheaply than any other country on Earth.
+The exam phrase that points to absolute advantage is "a country produces goods more efficiently than all other countries in the same industry."

 OA Gap